Top 10 Enterprise Database Systems of 2016

 MySQL's decline has helped fuel the adoption of other open-source database options and forks of MySQL like the fully-open source MariaDB, which doesn't feature closed-source modules like some of those found in newer versions of MySQL Enterprise Edition, as well as Percona and the cloud-optimized Drizzle database system.

-MySQL Community Server 5.7.x is the most current release of the MySQL database system, with v5.7.15 having made its debut in early August 2016.
+MySQL Community Server 5.7.x is the most current release of the MySQL database system, with v5.7.16 having made its debut in October 2016.

 Have you ever heard of Teradata?
 If you've built a large data warehouse in your enterprise, you probably have.
 As early as the late 1970s, Teradata laid the groundwork for the first data warehouse — before the term even existed.
 Teradata created the first terabyte database for Wal-Mart in 1992.
 Since that time, data warehousing experts almost always say Teradata in the same sentence as enterprise data warehouse.